thisisbalu/exception-decoded/_posts/2023-09-16-java-notserializableexception.md

 ## Conclusion

-In this article, we explored the `NotSerializableException` in Java, its causes, and provided code examples to illustrate why and when this exception occurs.
+In this article, we explored the `NotSerializableException` in Java, and its causes, and provided code examples to illustrate why and when this exception occurs.
 By implementing the solutions suggested here, you can effectively handle this exception in your Java applications.

 Remember to implement the `Serializable` interface, mark non-serializable fields as `transient`, and handle specific objects separately to avoid encountering `NotSerializableException`.
 Happy coding!